oliw/standup/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## Mantas

+Focus on

+* Only create and fetch records in the route
+* Understand the difference between presentational components and business-aware components

 ## Prerequisites

 You will need the following things properly installed on your computer.